-Skills such as questioning, observing, inferring, predicting, measuring, hypothesizing, classifying, planning experiments, collecting, analyzing, and interpreting data are fundamental to scientific inquiry; as are attitudes such as curiosity, skepticism, and creativity.
+Skills such as questioning, observing, inferring, predicting, measuring, hypothesizing, classifying, designing experiments, collecting, analyzing, and interpreting data are fundamental to scientific inquiry: as are attitudes such as curiosity, skepticism, and creativity.
 These skills are often represented as a cycle.
 This cycle involves posing questions, generating possible explanations, and collecting and analyzing evidence to determine which of these explanations is most useful and accurate in accounting for the phenomena under investigation.
 New questions may arise to re-ignite the cycle.
 It must be noted, however, that many scientific inquiries, past and present, do not necessarily follow a set sequence of steps nor do they always start at the "beginning" of the cycle: scientists can be creative and responsive to scientific challenges as they arise.

-Technological Problem Solving (Design Process)
+Technological Problem Solving

 Technological problem solving seeks solutions to problems arising from attempts by humans to adapt to the environment.
-Related skills and attitudes are often represented as a cycle, referred to as the design process.
-The design process includes proposing, creating, and testing of prototypes, and the evaluation of consumer products and techniques in an attempt to reach an optimal solution to a given problem.
-Feedback and evaluation are built into this cycle, which, like scientific inquiry, can be an ongoing set of revisited steps.
-However, technological problem solving and scientific inquiry differ in purpose, procedure, and product (see Figure 1: Science and Technology: Their Nature and Relationship, p.
-2.5).
+In Kindergarten to Grade 8 science, students have been developing these skills using a cycle of steps called the design process.
+This design process includes the proposing, creating, and testing of prototypes, products, and techniques in an attempt to reach an optimal solution to a given problem.
+Feedback and evaluation are built into this cycle.
+In Senior Years science, technological problem-solving skills are incorporated into a decision-making process.

-Decision Making
+STSE Issues and Decision Making

-Students, as individuals and global citizens, are required to make decisions, and increasingly, the types of issues they face demand an ability to apply scientific and technological processes and products.
-The decision-making process involves identifying the issue, gathering data, generating possible courses of action, evaluating alternatives, and making a thoughtful decision based on the information available.
+Students, as individuals and global citizens, are required to make decisions.
+Increasingly, the type of issues they face demand an ability to apply scientific and technological processes and products as they relate to Science, Technology, Society, and the Environment (STSE).
+The decision-making process involves a series of steps which may include:

+- clarification of the issue

+- critical evaluation of all available research

+- · generating possible courses of action

+- · making a thoughtful decision

+- examining the impact of the decision

+- reflecting on the process

 Students should be actively involved in decision-making situations as they progress through their science education.
-Not only are decision-making situations important in their own right, but they also provide a relevant context for engaging in scientific inquiry, problem solving, and the study of STSE relationships.
+Not only are decision-making situations important in their own right, but they also provide a relevant context for engaging in scientific inquiry, problem solving, and the study of STSE relationships (see Figure 4: Decision-making Model for STSE Issues, p.
+2.11).